-17GHM perform a battery of robustness tests to assuage concerns regarding TFP mismeasurement.
+18Trade could result in higher measured TFP due to mismeasurement.
+For instance, if a plant has increasing returns to scale but is wrongly assumed to have constant returns to scale, an increase in observed TFP might be (incorrectly) attributed to an increase in fundamental productivity.
+GHM perform a battery of robustness tests to assuage concerns regarding TFP mismeasurement.
 Section VII.F of their paper specifically addresses the role of output prices and demand effects.
 In the global spillover setting, the main concern is that the TFP gains at treated plants might be driven by an increase in demand from the MDP.
-A general increase in demand from the winner county (e.g., due to the MDP opening) for goods produced in the treated plant's county cannot explain the global spillover result, as the control group consists spillover setting is challenging, as the MDP and the incumbent plants are in the same county.
-By contrast, in the global spillover setting, the MDP and the treated plants are in different counties-the average distance is 612.5 miles-providing us with informative tests to explore the trade/demand channel.
+A general increase in demand from the winner county (e.g., due to the MDP opening) for goods produced in the treated plant's county cannot explain the global spillover result, as the control group consists of plants in the same distant county, industry, and year as the treated plant.

-Table 8 shows the results.
-In columns (1) and (2), we interact both terms in equation (1) with measures of input or output linkages between the industry of the treated plant and the industry of the MDP.
+and the industry of the MDP.
 In column (3), we interact both terms in equation (1) with a measure of how tradable the treated plant's industry is.
 The idea is that, if the channel is trade, the global spillover should be stronger if the treated plant's industry is more tradable.
 To measure an industry's tradability, we use its geographical Herfindahl index based on the argument that less tradable industries (e.g., cement) are more geographically dispersed (Mian and Sufi, 2014).
 In column (4), we interact both terms in equation (1) with a measure of exports from the treated plant's county to the winner county (from the Commodity Flow Survey).
 The idea is that, if the channel is trade, the global spillover should be stronger if the treated plant is in a county that exports more to the winner county.
 Finally, in column (5), we interact both terms in equation (1) with the geographical distance between the treated plant and the MDP.
 According to the gravity equation, trade flows should be declining in distance.
 Column (6) is similar to column (5), except that we use shipments in lieu of TFP as the dependent variable.
-As is shown, all interaction terms are insignificant, suggesting that our results are not driven by trade with, or demand from, the MDP.
+As is shown, all interaction terms are statistically insignificant, suggesting that our results are not driven by trade with (or demand from) the MDP.